 Finally!
 In November 2017, Parliament adjusted parental leave and benefits to better reflect the kinds of demands that parenting puts on working adults.
 People may moan that enough is never enough, but let me tell you, every little bit helps.
 More specifically, for the first time, we’re not talking about maternity or paternity leave, but rather parental leave.

-Paternity leave in South Africa in 2018
+Paternity leave in South Africa

 This is pretty ground-breaking stuff and we’ll get into the actual amount of leave in a second, but first allow me a brief moment to squeal.
 I’m squealing because this amendment to the law doesn’t just pertain to moms or even just dads, but dads that have dads for partners and partners who have partners whose genders are neither mentioned or relevant.
 PARENTS, people!